gggliuye/VIO/docs/deepblue/LM.rst

 .. math::
     \bar{a}^{w} = \frac{1}{2} ( \gamma_{k}(a_{k}^{b} - b_{acc}) + \gamma_{k+1}(a_{k+1}^{b} - b_{acc}) )

-* **Jacobian update** : (it is optinal, normally set true) three matrix are calculated before to fasten.
+* **Jacobian update** : (it is optinal, it is set true, However when considering First Estimation Jacobian , we should not update Jacobian) three matrix are calculated before to fasten.
 Noise is seen as gaussian.
 And the F matrix(15*15) and the error term propagation matrix V (15*18) are calculated. (remember to normalize quaternion).
 In the end, two 15*15 matrix : Jacobian and Covariance are calculated.

 .. math::
     [R_{\omega}]_{X} = [ \bar{\omega} ]_{X} ,